FVolral/SD-FeedBackMachine/README.md

 #### Broken down the growing prompt into individual commands to control various parameters.
 Added requested features.
 Rolled in changed from pull requests, thanks to contributers.
 ### V3
 #### Changed the interpolation system, so various keyframes write values into a frame dataframe.
 Blank values are then interpolated, so transform changes are smoother. also used to interpolated prompts by default now.
+### V4
+#### Investigating seed marching.
+Look at some scripts and figured out how subseeds are meant to be used.
+Implemented it as an option.
+If you add seed keyframes and check the seed march box, the script will migrate from one seed to the next using the subseed & subseed strength interpolation. if you leave seed march unckecked, the seed value will interpolate from one integer to the next.
+View the final values in the dataframe .csv dump in the output folder.
+Seed marching doesn't seem to work well with transforms, if you combine them you'll get poor results.

 ## Explanation of settings:
 ### Video formats:
  Create GIF, webM or MP4 file from the series of images.
 Regardless, .bat files will be created with the right options to make the videos at a later time.